Joseph Efford: Waasland-Beveren

 When Efford's contract with Ergotelis expired in the summer of 2020, he was heavily linked with Greek giants Panathinaikos, but instead he signed a three-year contract with Belgian First Division side Waasland-Beveren on July 20, 2020.

 Motherwell

 On January 29, 2022, Motherwell announced the signing of Efford for an undisclosed fee from Waasland-Beveren on a contract until the summer of 2023.

+On 11 September 2023, he left Motherwell after his contract was terminated by mutual agreement.

+PAS Giannina

+On September 16, 2023, he signed a three-year contract with PAS Giannina., He was released on January 30, 2024.